cwaldbieser/txamqpprovisioner/docs/running.rst

 A single instance of a provisioner may be invoked as a twisted plugin::

-    $ ./twistd.sh --syslog provisioner
+    $ ./twistd --syslog provisioner

 Other options for the `provisioner` plugin or the `twistd` program itself are available.
 Try using the `--help` option for more information.

 .. note::

-    The architecture of the txgroupprovisioner system is that the message exchange forms a backbone that connects event sources to provisioners.
+    The architecture of the txamqpprovisioner system is that the message exchange forms a backbone that connects event sources to provisioners.
     As such, there isn't a single `run` command for the entire system.
     Instead, individual services can be stopped and started.